CHRISTOPHER KROEGER, M.D., M.B.A.

-Mr. Aldrich received his undergraduate degree from Boston College, and an MBA from the Amos Tuck School at Dartmouth College.
+Mr. Aldrich earned his B.A. from Boston College and his M.B.A. from the Amos Tuck School at Dartmouth College.

-Mr. Capello holds a B.S. in Business Administration from the University of Vermont and an M.B.A. from the Harvard Business School.
-Mr. Capello is also a Certified Public Accountant.
+Mr. Capello is a certified public accountant.
+He holds a B.S. from the University of Vermont and an M.B.A. from Harvard Business School.

 JOHN HOWE, M.D.

-Dr. Howe is a recognized expert in international medicine and is a humanitarian leader.
-From 2001 through 2015, he served as the President and Chief Executive Officer of Project HOPE, an international health education and humanitarian assistance foundation, which operates more than 70 programs in 45 countries on five continents.
-During Dr. Howe’s tenure, Project HOPE expanded its areas of distributing medicine, treating infectious diseases and non-communicable diseases, and promoting the health education and life improvement of women and children.
-Before Project HOPE, Dr. Howe held the Distinguished Chair in Health Policy at The University of Texas Health Science Center at San Antonio; he served as the Center’s chief executive from 1985 through 2000 and is currently the President Emeritus.
-He is a board member of BB&T Bank, the Chinese Center for Communicable Disease Control and Prevention, the John E. Fogarty International Center at the National Institutes of Health and the Texas Biomedical Research Institute, among others.
-Among Dr. Howe’s numerous honors and awards are the U.S. Army’s Commander’s Award for Public Service, the Surgeon General’s Exemplary Service Award and the Magnolia Award from the City of Shanghai, China.
-Dr. Howe is a published author of numerous articles, chapters and abstracts in medical journals, including the New England Journal of Medicine and the Annals of Internal Medicine, among others.
+Dr. Howe is a well-recognized expert in international medicine and a humanitarian leader.
+He is the former President and CEO of Project HOPE, an international health education and humanitarian assistance foundation, which operated more than 70 programs in 45 countries on five continents.
+Previously, he was the President of the University of Texas Health Science Center at San Antonio, where he held the Distinguished Chair in Health Policy and is now President Emeritus.
+He is a Board member of Boston University, the Texas Biomedical Research Institute, the Mary Christie Foundation and MAXIMUS Federal.
+His numerous honors and awards include the Surgeon General’s Service Award, the U.S. Army Commander’s Award for Public Service, the Magnolia Award from the City of Shanghai and honorary degrees from Jefferson University and the University of Massachusetts.
+He is a published author of numerous articles, chapters and abstracts in peer-reviewed medical journals, including the New England Journal of Medicine and the Annals of Internal Medicine.

 MARC KOZIN, M.B.A.

-Mr. Kozin has nearly 30 years of experience in corporate and business unit strategy consulting, merger and acquisition advisory services, and value management both domestically and internationally.
-Mr. Kozin served as president of the North American practice of L.E.K., a global strategy consulting firm, for 15 years and has been a Senior Advisor to L.E.K. since July 2011.
-He currently serves as a member of the Board of Directors of UFP Technologies, Inc., DYAX Corp., Endocyte, Inc., and three privately-held companies.
+Mr. Kozin has over 30 years of experience in corporate and business unit strategy consulting, merger and acquisition advisory services, and value management both domestically and internationally.
+Mr. Kozin served as President of the North American practice of L.E.K.
+Consulting, a global strategy consulting firm, for 15 years and has been a Senior Advisor to L.E.K. since July 2011.
+He currently serves as a member of the Board of Directors of UFP Technologies, Flex Pharmaceuticals, Endocyte, and one privately held company.
 He also serves on the strategic advisory board for Healthcare Royalty Partners, a global healthcare investment firm.

-Mr. Kozin holds a B.A., with distinction, in economics from Duke University and an M.B.A., with distinction, from The Wharton School, University of Pennsylvania.
+Mr. Kozin holds a B.A., with distinction, from Duke University and an M.B.A., with distinction, from The Wharton School at the University of Pennsylvania.

-Dr. Sexton is the fifteenth President of NYU, serving in the role since 2001.
+Dr. Sexton is President Emeritus of New York University.
+He served as the fifteenth President of NYU from 2001 until 2015.
 He is a Fellow of the American Academy of Arts and Sciences, a member of the Council on Foreign Relations, and a past member of the Executive Committee of the Association of American Universities.
 He previously served as the Chairman of the Board of the Federal Reserve Bank of New York and Chair of the Federal Reserve Systems Council of Chairs.
 He was awarded the TIAA-CREF Hesburgh Award for Leadership Excellence, the Foreign Policy Association Medal, the NASPA President’s Award for advancing the quality of student life at NYU, and was named one of the “Top Ten College Presidents” by TIME magazine.
 Earlier in his career at NYU, he was the Dean and Benjamin Butler Professor of Law at NYU School of Law.
 Prior to NYU, Dr. Sexton was Law Clerk to Chief Justice Warren Burger of the United States Supreme Court and to Judges David Bazelon and Harold Leventhal of the United States Court of Appeals.
 Additionally, Dr. Sexton served as Special Master Supervising Pretrial Proceedings in the Love Canal Litigation.
 He also served as Professor of Religion and Department Chair at Saint Francis College.
 Dr. Sexton is a published author of several books, chapters, articles and Supreme Court briefs.